This! is Canada – Virtual Exchanges

 In addition to our typical pairing of two schools or youth groups, in recognition that many youth are studying independently at home this year, Experiences Canada is also offering an option for youth to apply individually and be twinned with other individual youth in Canada.

 How it works

 Classes/youth will be twinned together based on age level, shared goals and objectives for the program.
 Groups who have other connections across the country can ask to be paired together.
-Each group will have the opportunity to choose from up to six different activity units.
-A minimum of four (4) units should be completed for groups wishing to be preapproved for an in person exchange next year (or when it is safe to do so).
+Each group will have the opportunity to choose from different activity units.
+Only one unit needs to be completed for groups wishing to be preapproved for an in person exchange next year (or when it is safe to do so).
 However, there is no obligation to travel in the future, groups can choose to be virtual participants only.

-This mandatory module will introduce the virtual exchange program and start the journey for youth to make connections between their own communities and their twins.
+This module will start the journey for youth to make connections between their own communities and their twins.
 Participants will begin with ice breaker activities, then focus on defining identity and community so they may prepare information about their community to present to their twin – Where’s their favorite place to eat, to hang out, what music they like, etc.

 - Youth will create a kahoot quiz, or a short video showcasing their community.

 This unit will foster an understanding of the diverse individuals, groups and institutions within communities.
 Youth will develop an understanding of significant people, places and events in the past that have shaped their community and their twins’ community.
 Youth will gain an understanding that every community has many histories to explore.
 Within this module, students will learn about who has come before them and how times have changed.

 - Youth will create a short photo gallery or slide show with captions to share some of the historic people, places, and events within their community.